 Within your settings console, there are three modes of profile visibility from which to choose.
 Fully visible displays the information as provided by you—that is, your name, professional headline, headshot, geographical location and industry.
 The second, which I call ambiguous, removes all your identifiers, adds prefab descriptions, and portrays you as “Someone from the ‘whatever’ industry in the ‘Greater Wherever’ area.”
 The third mode is anonymous, or completely private.

 For many years, LinkedIn recommended that their members be fully visible on the site.
 As prospecting for sales has become more competitive, and with more corporate folk now conducting job searches in stealth, many members do have valid reasons for safeguarding their identities.
-Moreover, given the pervasiveness of identity theft in society today, many users are genuinely unsettled regarding LinkedIn use.
+And given the pervasiveness of identity theft in society today, many users are genuinely unsettled regarding LinkedIn use.

 However, for those interested in generating a return on their LinkedIn investment, trust in the system must exist.
 You have to give to get.
 If you are going to diminish your visibility—or go off the radar altogether—you will not be entitled to the information on those who have viewed your profile.
 Think about the ramifications; you may miss out on being discovered by a prospect or someone who could swing a career move in your favor.